SSE broadband features and review

 Because SSE uses the Openreach telephone network most homes across the country can get their broadband services.
 You must have - or be able to install - a telephone line, and be within range of a telephone exchange which supports it, but this will not be a problem for the majority of premises.

-You can enter a postcode in the comparison table above to check if your exchange can get SSE.
+You can enter a postcode below to check if your exchange can get SSE.
 When signing up checks will be carried out to confirm availability at your property, and you will be given an accurate speed estimate.

 SSE broadband speed